VI4IO/io-500-dev/README.md

    * an MPI paralellized find version (see the directory pfind)
 * site-configs: contains the run scripts (!) for certain sites together with results.
   They provide good examples to start with.
+* prepare.sh: This script downloads and attempts to build the codes.
+  Building may fail on certain systems, please prepare a script for your system to build correctly.
+* startup-io500-locally-testmode.sh: This script runs the IO500 benchmark on the current working directory.
+  It serves as a basis to test if everything runs correctly on your system.
+  It requires that you installed the executables into the install/ directory